jamestiotio/ehp/game/README.md

 ## Known Current Issues

-1. For normal attacks and results of splitting, current `ADD` of 1 is stuck at a constant value of 6 (register number of `from`) and current `MOD` is stuck at a constant value of 16 (only lowest 4 bits stored in REGFILE for each hand; I suspect the MODULO function is not even running).
+1. For normal attacks (and potentially results of powerup and splitting), current `ADD` of 1 is stuck at a constant value of 6 (register number of `from`) and current `MOD` is stuck at a constant value of 16 (only lowest 4 bits stored in REGFILE for each hand; I suspect the MODULO function is not even running).

 2. Off-by-one error for SPLIT and POWERUP cycles.